Is Your Home Ready for EV Charging?

 Home EV Charging with Tesla charger

-• A licensed electrician can safely add a 240-volt outlet to your home for EV charging.
+• A licensed electrician can safely install a 240-volt outlet at your residence, specifically for home EV charger needs.

 • Residential Level 2 charging stations need 240-volt outlets.